 Enter your goal time.
 Get hill-adjusted, mile-by-mile splits built from actual GPX data: through the coastal opening, up Hurricane Point, across Bixby Bridge, and all the way to the finish in Carmel.

 The opening 9 miles lull you.
-Coastal Highway 1, ocean views, rolling terrain that asks almost nothing.
-Then mile 10 turns uphill and by mile 11 you're climbing 570 feet on an exposed ridge with Pacific wind coming off the water, at a point in the race when your aerobic system hasn't yet crossed the threshold into real fatigue.
+Coastal Highway 1, ocean views, rolling terrain that drops gently toward the valley floor.
+Then mile 10 turns into a short dip before the road starts climbing hard, and by the end of mile 11 you've gained 308 feet on an exposed ridge with Pacific wind coming off the water, at a point in the race when your aerobic system hasn't yet crossed the threshold into real fatigue.
+Mile 12 keeps climbing another 118 feet to the Hurricane Point summit.

 The danger is that Hurricane Point arrives early enough that most runners attack it.
-They reach the summit with their heart rate too high, take the long descent to Bixby Bridge at a pace they haven't earned, and find the coastal middle miles at miles 16 through 22 grinding harder than they should.
-The mile 22 climb, a 86-foot rise that would be invisible on any other course, becomes significant when the legs have already spent what they carried up Hurricane Point.
+They reach the summit with their heart rate too high, then take the long descent off Hurricane Point through Bixby Bridge at a pace they haven't earned, and find the coastal middle miles at miles 16 through 22 grinding harder than they should.
+The mile 22 climb, an 83-foot rise that would be invisible on any other course, becomes significant when the legs have already spent what they carried up Hurricane Point.

 This calculator solves that mile by mile.
 Enter your goal time, set your uphill effort adjustment, and get a target pace for every segment that accounts for every foot of elevation from the Big Sur Valley start to the Rio Road finish in Carmel, closing exactly to your goal time.